 Weigh in and stay informed.

 Don't wait for change to happen and then react.
-Take part in the many opportunities for public involvement, such as MPC Sector Plan updates, long-range transportation plan workshops, neighborhood conferences, and meet-the-mayor nights.
-Sign up for MPC's information feeds via Facebook, Twitter, and Constant Contact.
+Take part in the many opportunities for public involvement, such as Sector Plan updates, long-range transportation plan workshops, neighborhood conferences, and meet-the-mayor nights.
+Sign up for Planning's information feeds via Facebook, Twitter, and Mailchimp.

 Meet the neighbors.